 It turns cold and dark.
 A wind arrives that slams into the house and shakes it.
 We huddle in the warmest places, building fires, playing games, baking things.
 The weekdays are hard; endless video meetings, each of us wearing the strain of fear on our faces, frustration at even the idea of the word “balance.”
-Who will teach kindergarten today?
-Who will make it to their meetings?
 Your family is your priority, but you need to do your job to support them, right?
 How is this going to work?
 There is joy but we work for it and it is hard won and fleeting.
 But we are still so lucky.
 We know it.
 We are so lucky.
 But we are not happy.

 The days are long and dark and turn into nights.
 The ground is frozen.
 No one wants to venture outside.
 It is April.

 Where there should be buds and softening breezes, there is driving wind and icy rain.
 Where there should be early sightings of warblers there are only blackbirds, hunkered down in the trees, chattering.
 There are no hyacinths.
 There are no tulips.
 There are bare black branches against a gray sky.
 Where there should be gentle days, there is only isolation, fear, and sadness.
 Each day passes in a blur.
 Who has a meeting?
 Where is William?
 At what time?
 Where is William?
 Who will teach kindergarten?
 Where is William?
 Did Edward finish his work?
 Where is William?
 Where is William.

 The sun declines to come out.
 William is where he pleases to be.
 A two year old gone feral.